 The quickest way to get started with our infrastructure monitoring agent is through our guided install.

-To install the infrastructure monitoring agent in Linux, follow these instructions:
+To install infrastructure in Linux, follow these instructions:

 Create the configuration file and add your license key: